MoonStorm/trNgGrid/README.md

 ##### Issues
  Feel free to post any problems you might experience in the `issues` section, but before you do that, fork [this simple example](http://jsfiddle.net/MoonStorm/pkuca2f8/) and attempt to isolate the issue.

-*Update: I'm in the process of moving house across an ocean so please excuse my silence for a short while.
-Many people are using this grid, so I'm sure you'll find the help you need.*

 ##### Change Log